-The Oil & Gas Methane Partnership provides companies a credible mechanism to systematically and responsibly address their methane emissions, and to demonstrate this systematic approach and results to stakeholders.
+The Oil & Gas Methane Partnership provides companies a credible mechanism to systematically and responsibly address their methane emissions, and to demonstrate this systematic approach and its results to stakeholders.

 A company joining the CCAC Oil & Gas Methane Partnership voluntarily commits itself to the following in its participating operations:

-- Survey for nine core sources that account for much of methane emissions in typical upstream operations;
+- Survey for nine 'core' sources that account for much of methane emissions in typical upstream operations;

 - Evaluate cost-effective technology options to address uncontrolled sources; and

 - Report progress on surveys, project evaluations and project implementation in a transparent, credible manner that demonstrates results.